Global Oil Supply Routes

 UK Impact

 Direct.
 North Sea crude is the UK's primary domestic oil source, reducing import dependence.
-Scotland now has no operating refinery β all refined fuels arrive via import, increasing exposure to global supply disruptions.
-The Hormuz reopening (April 2026) eases the supply stress, but with Red Sea disruption ongoing and no domestic Scottish refining capacity, Scotland remains exposed to any renewed Gulf supply shock.
+Scotland now has no operating refinery — all refined fuels arrive via import, increasing exposure to global supply disruptions.
+With Hormuz still constrained (open on paper but restricted in practice as of June 2026) and Red Sea disruption ongoing, and no domestic Scottish refining capacity, Scotland remains exposed to any renewed Gulf supply shock.

 The North Sea Transition Deal sets out a managed transition framework.
 New field approvals (Rosebank, Jackdaw) remain politically contested.
 Norwegian flows via the Langeled pipeline provide additional security for UK gas supplies, which affects heating oil demand dynamics.